polarweasel/blog/content/posts/a-minimalism-challenge.md

 **Nov 10**: 1 printer transfer repair kit, 5 toner cartridges, 1 baby bouncer, 1 pair EMS pants, 1 polo shirt ( _finally_, the last one I owned), 1 die wrench (with many more tools to come)

-**Nov 11**: 4 cassette tapes (to play in what, exactly?), 2 specialty Allen keys, 2 bike pedals, 1 antique wrench, 1 antique folding ruler, 1 nut driver (that was sittingÂ _right next to another, nicer one of the same size_)
+**Nov 11**: 4 cassette tapes (to play in what, exactly?), 2 specialty Allen keys, 2 bike pedals, 1 antique wrench, 1 antique folding ruler, 1 nut driver (that was sitting_right next to another, nicer one of the same size_)

 (66 items so far)